yamatt/scaleway-serverless-container-deploy-action/README.md

 # Scaleway Serverless Container Deploy

-Scaleway have a Serverless service in public beta.
+Scaleway have a Serverless service.
 This GitHub Action uses the Scaleway API to deploy your images in the Scaleway Container Registry in to a Serverless Container.

 ## Usage